Tips From HUBZone Fraud & False Claims Act Whistleblower Attorneys

 Common Reasons for HUBZone Fraud

-Lack of ownership and control of the company: When looking and ownership and control of a HUBZone company, SBA looks at stock certificates and stock ledgers to decide if you meet the ownership and control requirements.
-The SBA is also aware that some states do not require you to issue stock certificates.
-In that situation, the SBA will look at your company’s articles of incorporation and/or by-laws.
 If the articles or by-laws require that you issue stock certificates, even though the state in which your business is incorporated does not require the issuance of stock certificates, SBA will require you to produce those stock certificates to demonstrate ownership and control.
 Complex situations can arise when the SBA looks at the ability of another company to control a small business.
 This is but one reason to consider having a HUBZone fraud defense lawyer on your team.
 See information about hiring criminal defense attorneys for cases involving government contracts.

 Misrepresenting Principal Place of Business: In one case, the Justice Department charged a HUBZone company with fraud because the company owner operated from a virtual office.
 The DOJ, in its fraud case, stated that the company falsely claimed to have a principal office in a HUBZone – No employees worked at the virtual office.
-You want to make sure that when you apply for HUBZone certification that you present valid leases and actually operate out of a true main office.
+You want to make sure that when you apply for HUBZone certification you present valid leases and actually operate out of a true main office.
 Submitting false documentation increases the chance of going through both civil false claims and criminal false claims lawsuits.

 Using Other Locations to Then Funnel Products to HUBZone Location: Operating from legitimate HUBZone locations is critical to avoid criminal and civil False Claims liability resulting from HUBZone Fraud.
 This was the case for Northland Associates, Inc. HUBZone fraud lawyers will have a difficult time getting these types of cases completely dismissed because the facts tend to convince a jury that the small business committed fraud against the federal government.

-HUBZone Fraud Based on Affiliation
+HUBZone Fraud Whistleblower Defense Based on SBA Affiliation 13 CFR 126

 False Claims Act & HUBZone Fraud Interaction

-As stated earlier, when you apply for HUBZone certification, receive government contracts, or even submit fraudulent invoices, they are all reasons how HUBZone fraud can turn into False Claims Act civil or criminal charges.
+As stated earlier, when you apply for HUBZone certification, receive government contracts, or even submit fraudulent invoices, they are all reasons why HUBZone fraud can turn into False Claims Act civil or criminal charges.
 The government thinks that when you obtain a benefit, funds, or a contract, the taxpayer is entitled to damages because the small business submitted false claims to the government.

 If You are Targeted for HUBZone Fraud, Call a Government Contractor Defense Attorney